-The strategy will be refreshed by 2025 (Phase 2 Strategy) to look at longer-term private car use and EV uptake.
+The strategy will be refreshed in 2025 (Phase 2 Strategy) to look at longer term private car use and EV uptake.
 This will start to explore the supply of renewable energy to EV charge points, and how we can enable the conversion of public transport, taxis and freight vehicles to cleaner fuels.
-Separate strategies will also need to be developed to provide for alternative clean and zero emission fuels, such as hvdrogen.
+Separate strategies may also need to be developed to provide for potential alternative clean and zero emission fuels, such as hydrogen.

-The Challenge
+The challenge

-The EV strategy will need to start addressing the challenges, and some of the misconceptions, of delivering charging infrastructure in Essex, such as the following:
+The EV strategy will start to address the challenges, and some of the misconceptions, of delivering charging infrastructure in Essex, such as the following:

-Encouraging the necessary shift to electric vehicles to help reach the UK Government's Net and Essex's commitment to achieve net zero Zero carbon by 2050.
+Encouraging the necessary shift to electric vehicles to help reach the UK Government's and Essex's commitment to achieve net zero carbon by 2050.